 The director’s views and values

 Mankiewicz appears to endorse the traditional social hierarchy and its values that place men in a position of social and political advantage, and that seriously disadvantage women — a position that leads to complex and intricate characters.
-Perhaps, lurking in this complexity, either advertently or inadvertently, lies a critique of the limitations that restrict women’s choices.
+Perhaps, lurking in this complexity, either advertently or inadvertently, lies a critique of the limitations that restrict women’s choices and that doom them to viperous behaviour.

 Margo is fearful about the fact that it is difficult to pursue a professional career and find satisfaction and fulfilment as a woman.
 In the socially conservative world of the theatre, one has to make choices.
 Mankiewicz most clearly shows that womanhood and a successful acting career are incompatible.
-In terms of choices, he prioritises Margo’s choice of marriage and “wellbeing” and security over Eve’s choices of acting and insecurity.
-Mankiewicz’s point appears to be that ambitious women like Margo cannot follow both domestic fulfilment and professional success.
+In terms of choices, he prioritises Margo’s choice of marriage and “wellbeing” and security over Eve’s choices of stardom and insecurity.
+Mankiewicz’s point appears to be that ambitious women like Margo cannot follow both domestic fulfilment and professional success past 40 years of age.
 In this regard, he appears to endorse Margo’s decision, as evident in her epiphany in the Cub Room.

-Eve cultivates her feminine charm and a façade of humility.
-She appears self-effacing, and ingratiates herself to others.
+Throughout her rise to fame, Eve cultivates her feminine charm and a façade of humility that endears her to the men in Margo’s entourage.
+Eve appears self-effacing, and ingratiates herself to others.
 At times, she appears vulnerable and presents herself as unworthy of attention.
-(Mankiewicz suggests that men are often attracted to the female image of passivity, docility and impotence.
-However, at the same time, he warns viewers to be wary of female passivity because, as in Eve’s case, it is a dangerous façade and can be used to easily disarm her prey.)
+Through her demur depiction, Mankiewicz suggests that men are often attracted to the female image of passivity, docility and impotence.
+However, at the same time, he warns viewers to be wary of female passivity because, as in Eve’s case, it is a dangerous façade and can be used to easily disarm her prey.

 Eve as the humble farm girl

-Eve’s biggest weapon, because she is least suspected, is the use of humility and her deferential regard for her idol; she claims she will never be as stunning.
-Eve appears eternally grateful to Karen, “I’ll never forget this in my life or you” and, structurally, the three favours she asks of Karen help her infiltrate the world of the theatre.
+Eve’s biggest weapon, because it is least suspected, is the use of humility and her deferential regard for her idol; she claims she will never be as stunning.
+Eve appears eternally grateful to Karen, “I’ll never forget this in my life or you” and, structurally, the three favours she asks of Karen help her infiltrate the world of the theatre and provide the narrative focus of the film.

 From the sentimental recount of Eve’s personal narrative, it becomes evident that she is always playing a part and telling another story.
 She admits that she and her “husband” Eddie, gravitated to the theatre and enjoyed the “make believe so much” that she “couldn’t tell the real from the unreal” and that “the unreal seemed more real”.
 This is a recurring motif in Eve’s life’s narrative; the nostalgic violin background music sets a sombre and sentimental mood as she kindles the sympathy of her wide-eyed audience and relates the fact that she had “nowhere else to go”, and “no friends and family”.
 She reminisces about her earlier life on the farm; how she helped her parents and then worked at the Mil brewery.
 She married Eddie who was subsequently killed in the air force leaving her a sad and unemployed widow in San Francisco who used the insurance money to feed her infatuation with Margo.
 She flatters Margo by explaining how, she has watched her every show in San Francisco at the Schubert Theatre, which proves not only to be a lie, but a very successful one.